Speak Local. Engage Better. Lower Your CPL.

 8. Common Mistakes to Avoid

-• Overloading with too many languages → hard to scale
+Overloading with too many languages: Hard to manage and scale effectively.

 9. Future of Localized Ads in India & UAE

-• AI + Localization → Dynamic ad creatives switching language based on user preference
+AI + Localization: Dynamic ad creatives that switch languages based on user preference.

-• Voice Search in Vernacular → Big in Tier-2/3 Indian cities and UAE’s Arabic-first audience
+Voice Search in Vernacular: Rapidly growing in Tier-2/3 Indian cities and among Arabic-first users in the UAE.

 Final Thoughts